indygreg/PyOxidizer/docs/config_type_python_interpreter_config.rst

    Use the snmalloc allocator (https://github.com/microsoft/snmalloc).

 The ``jemalloc``, ``mimalloc``, and ``snmalloc`` allocators require the presence of additional Rust crates.
-A run-time panic will occur if these allocators are configured but the binary was built without these crates.
+A run-time error will occur if these allocators are configured but the binary was built without these crates.
 (This should not occur when using ``pyoxidizer`` to build the binary.)